Chewbacca

 Chewbacca (/tʃuːˈbɑːkə/ choo-BAH-kə), nicknamed "Chewie", is a fictional character in the Star Wars franchise.
 He is a Wookiee—a tall, hairy, highly intelligent species originating from the planet Kashyyyk.
 He is 7.5 ft tall, and typically wears only a bandolier and a tool pouch.
 He carries a bowcaster, a traditional Wookiee weapon, and he speaks the Wookiee language Shyriiwook.
-He first appears in the original Star Wars film (Note: Originally titled Star Wars, the film was later retitled Star Wars: Episode IV—A New Hope.) as the loyal friend of the smuggler Han Solo.
-He is also the co-pilot of Han's starship, the Millennium Falcon.
+He first appeared in the original Star Wars film (1977) (Note: Originally titled Star Wars, the film was later retitled Star Wars: Episode IV—A New Hope.) and its novelization (1976) as the loyal friend of the smuggler Han Solo.
+Chewbacca is also the co-pilot of Han's starship, the Millennium Falcon.

 Chewbacca is portrayed by Peter Mayhew in the original film trilogy, the Star Wars Holiday Special (1978), and Revenge of the Sith (2005).
 Mayhew shares the Chewbacca role with his body double, Joonas Suotamo, in The Force Awakens (2015).
 Following Mayhew's retirement in 2017, Suotamo took over the role, appearing in The Last Jedi (2017) and The Rise of Skywalker (2019).
 Suotamo also plays Chewbacca in the standalone film Solo: A Star Wars Story (2018).
 Chewbacca also appears in Star Wars animated series, novels, comics, and video games.

 Creation and portrayal

 George Lucas invented many fictional characters while writing the original 1977 Star Wars film.
 (Note: Originally titled Star Wars, it was later retitled Star Wars: Episode IV – A New Hope.)
 Chewbacca was inspired by his dog, an Alaskan Malamute named Indiana.
 She would sit in the passenger seat of his car while he was driving, and he referred to her as his "co-pilot".
 Chewbacca's name was derived from the Russian word sobaka (собака), which means "dog".
-John Schoenherr's 1975 illustrations and cover art for Analog has been cited as influential to fellow illustrator Ralph McQuarrie's concept art for Chewbacca.
+When creating concept art for Chewbacca, the Star Wars illustrator Ralph McQuarrie drew inspiration from John Schoenherr's 1975 illustrations for the science fiction magazine Analog.

 The Chewbacca costume used in the original trilogy and the Star Wars Holiday Special was made from yak hair, rabbit hair and mohair.
 For The Force Awakens, multiple Chewbacca suits were crafted from yak hair, Lycra and a small amount of mohair.
 Chewbacca's voice was created by Ben Burtt, the sound designer for the original trilogy and the prequel trilogy.
 He generated the Wookiee's vocalizations by mixing together recordings of four bears, a badger, a lion, a seal, and a walrus.
 Mayhew modeled his performance of Chewbacca on the mannerisms of animals he observed in public zoos.
-(Note: Attributed to multiple references:
+(Note: Attributed to multiple references:)